 Children with attention-deficit hyperactivity disorder (ADHD) face an array of challenges, including problems in school and in social situations.
 That’s why comprehensive treatment is key.
-A child with ADHD should see an array of educational, mental health, and pediatric specialists.
+A child with ADHD should see a variety of educational, mental health, and pediatric specialists.

-Likely a pediatrician or family practice physician, a primary care doctor should be the first medical professional you turn to if you suspect that your child has ADHD.
-They will first attempt to rule out any alternative diagnoses for your child’s symptoms.
-If your doctor believes that ADHD is causing the symptoms, they may prescribe medication, but cannot provide counseling.
-Your doctor may refer you to a mental health specialist who can help your child develop coping strategies to manage the debilitating symptoms of ADHD.
+A primary care doctor should be where you go first if you suspect that your child has ADHD.
+This is your child’s pediatrician.
+They will attempt to rule out any alternative diagnoses for your child’s symptoms.
+Your child’s doctor may prescribe medication if they believe that ADHD is causing the symptoms.
+However, they can’t provide counseling.
+They may refer you to a mental health specialist who can help your child develop coping strategies to manage the various symptoms of ADHD.

-As a parent of someone with ADHD, you’re under as much stress—if not more stress—than your child, so it’s helpful if you have a qualified person to talk to.
+As a parent of someone with ADHD, you may be under as much stress as your child, and it’s helpful if you have a qualified person to talk to.

 Psychiatrists are mental health professionals who have the ability to diagnose ADHD, prescribe medication to treat it, and provide counseling or therapy to patients with the disorder.
-Psychiatrists are medical doctors who have had three additional years of training in treating mental health conditions.
-It is best to seek out a psychiatrist who has experience treating childhood mental disorders, such as ADHD.
+Psychiatrists are medical doctors who have three additional years of training in treating mental health conditions.
+It’s best to seek out a psychiatrist who has experience treating childhood mental disorders like ADHD.

 Some children with ADHD have problems with speech and language development and may need to be referred to a speech-language pathologist.
-A speech-language pathologist may work with your child’s teacher to change the classroom environment as needed to help the child function better in class.
-The pathologist may also help your child learn to communicate more effectively in social situations and work to help your child develop better planning, organization, and study skills.
+A speech-language pathologist may work with your child’s teacher to change the classroom environment to help the child function better in class.
+The pathologist may also help your child learn to communicate more effectively in social situations.
+They’ll work to help your child develop better planning, organization, and study skills.

-Because coping with ADHD is an intimate process, it is important to find a specialist you feel comfortable with and whom you think is taking your condition seriously.
-This can be daunting at first, especially if you’ve never met with a mental health provider.
+Because coping with ADHD is an intimate process, it’s important to find a specialist you feel comfortable with and whom you think is taking your condition seriously.
+This can seem difficult, especially if you’ve never met with a mental health provider.
 It might take some trial and error before settling in with the right therapist.